Battle of the Green Islands: Background

 In the wake of landings at Cape Gloucester and Cape Torokina on New Britain and Bougainville, the Allies sought to continue their offensive operations in the region, as part of the advance towards the Japanese base around Rabaul, prior to launching the Admiralty Islands campaign.
 The Green Islands were subsequently identified as being close enough to fighter cover provided by aircraft based at Torokina, while offering the prospect of projecting Allied air and naval power further towards Rabaul.

 On 30 January 300 troops from the New Zealand 30th Infantry Battalion, along with American and New Zealand intelligence and communications personnel, were landed on Nissan Island.
 Escorted by a small naval force including several destroyer escorts, motor torpedo boats and landing craft, the party was tasked with determining the strength of the Japanese there as well as siting landing beaches and determining prospects for base development.
 The reconnaissance party remained ashore for 24 hours, during which contact was established with the native population who provided intelligence, and several patrols were sent out to survey the ground and determine the dispositions of the local garrison.
+On January 31 the Japanese watchkeepers reported the enemy had landed, burning their codebooks in the evening and fleeing for the Feni Islands the following day.
 During this time, there were several minor skirmishes which resulted in four killed and five wounded, before the force was withdrawn by sea to Vella Lavella.

+In response to the landings, the Imperial Japanese Navy's 8th Base Force ordered 123 men to be dispatched via submarines to conduct a counter-landing.
+The submarines departed Rabaul on 1 February, reaching the Green Islands at 0300 hours on 3 February.
+Under the poor weather conditions, only a total of 77 men (26 men from the 86th Guard Unit and 51 Takasago Volunteers) commanded by IJN Lieutenant Kyuma Wada were able to land.
+Some of the watchkeepers later returned and by 15 February Wada reported a total of 102 men were under his command.